-Kat Howard is More and Most Able Coordinator at a school in South Leicestershire, responsible for the attainment and provision of higher attaining pupils.
+Kat Howard is an Assistant Principal at a school in Northamptonshire, responsible for internal CPD, staff coaching and strategic direction of English.
 Kat has worked with a number of training providers such as the National College of Teaching and Leadership, providing CPD for newly qualified teachers.
 She has written resource content and publications for a variety of providers including BBC Bitesize, Innovate my School, the CLiC Dickens Project at the University of Birmingham and TES.
 In addition, Kat is East Midlands Representative for the MTPTProject, an organisation that focuses on the impact of parental leave whilst teaching.
 Her book, Stop Talking About Wellbeing: a Pragmatic Approach to Teacher Workload, published by John Catt Educational Limited, is available to pre order now: Stop Talking About Wellbeing.
 She can be found on Twitter @saysmiss, and blogs about her experience at www.saysmiss.wordpress.com

 Regional Networks Officer

 Claire Hill is Assistant Head: Teaching and Learning across a Trust.
 She is a Lead Examiner for Edexcel, examining for both the Language and Literature GCSEs and also works in a consultancy capacity with local schools, working with English Departments by implementing and overseeing improvement strategies and delivering training for teachers, and masterclasses for students.
-Claire has written articles published by the Royal Society of Chemistry, Chartered College of Teaching’s Impact magazine, writes the blog https://aclassroomofonesownsite.wordpress.com, and is co-writing a book with Rebecca Foster titled Leading from the Middle: A Guide to Effective Middle Leadership, published by John Catt.
+Claire has written articles published by the Royal Society of Chemistry, Chartered College of Teaching’s Impact magazine and writes the blog https://aclassroomofonesownsite.wordpress.com .
 Claire is also co-organising the ResearchED Kent conference, and is on twitter @Claire_Hill_

 Over the course of 17 years of teaching, Davina has worked in schools both in the UK and abroad in the roles of Head of English and Literacy Director.